• Skip to primary navigation

 Best bread for avocado toast

-While you can use any type of bread, I strongly recommend using a good quality sourdough as it has a yeasty taste and crispy texture that perfectly compliment the savoury avocado topping.
+While you can use any type of bread, I strongly recommend using a good quality sourdough bread as it has a yeasty taste and crispy texture when toasted that perfectly compliment the savoury avocado topping.
+Whole grain toast is also delicious.

 If you're looking for gluten free bread and you're based in Canada, I personally like Alkeme Sourdough Breads (not sponsored).